 - Snacks and food

 Check Tide Schedules

 If you are near the ocean, get a tide schedule.
-On many of the beaches of the Outer Banks of North Carolina, you are allowed to take a 4 wheel drive vehicle.
+On many of the beaches of the Outer Banks of North Carolina, you are allowed to take a 4-wheel drive vehicle.
 We often drive on the beach to go surf fishing or to swim.
 On one such trip to the Hatteras National Seashore on Ocracoke Island, we were about to leave the beach when we saw another Jeep at the water’s edge with water lapping at it’s tires.
-We knew it was going to be in trouble with the tide coming in, but there was no one around.
+We knew it was going to be in trouble with the tide coming in, but there was no one around to warn.
 Apparently, the owners went for a walk down the beach.
 We could only hope they came back before it was too late.
 We continued on our way, enjoying the beach for an hour or so before coming back to see if the Jeep had been moved.
 But no, there it was with the waves breaking over it’s roof and a sad lady sitting on the beach nearby.
 We knew there was no getting it out at that point.
 Asking if she was o.k., we were told a tow truck was coming – the nearest towing service was on another island and would have to wait for the ferry.
 Moral of the story: Always know if the tide is coming in or going out.

 Wear Sunscreen, Sunglasses and a Hat

 Be prepared for bright sunlight when you will be outdoors all day.
 Sun shining on snow or water can not only be blinding, but can cause bad sunburns.
 The worst part of this is that it usually occurs on the first day of the week-long vacation, thereby ruining the next five or six days.
 It is very easy to get burned without realizing it until it’s too late, particularly if you are near water.

 Bears Are Cute, but Not Harmless